statistical-perceptions/serverless-survey/docs/researcher/configuration_yaml.md

 Some come from the question and others are for the pate

-### No shared parameters
+### Shared parameters

-To share values across question it can be set up like
+To share values across question it can be set up so that the top level is a single entry with two keys (`shared` and `unique`) where the `shared` key includes the parameter values that are to be applied to all questiona and `unique` includes a list defining individiual questions as above.
+Any values defined in both, the `unique` will overwrite the `shared` value.

+For example:
 ```
 shared:
   name_of_var1_shared: value_for_var1_shared